-This certificate provides a concentrated immersion that will take you into the broadest reaches of science, climate, and global justice questions and into the beauty, relationality, mystery, and interspecies complexity of your particular bioregion and place on this Earth.
+This certificate provides a concentrated immersion that will take you into the broadest questions of science, climate, and global justice and into the beauty, relationality, mystery, and interspecies complexity of your particular bioregion and place on this Earth.
 Its interreligious nature means you will be able to explore in the process how major religious traditions are expanding to address these questions as well as some of the diversity and insight of place-based, indigenous/animist, and other non-, poly-, or pantheistic spiritual traditions.

 Questions you can explore through this certificate include things like:

 - How do (or should) religious and spiritual traditions, practices, beliefs, and communities stretch in new ways in the face of the climate and extinction crises we are facing?

 - What kinds of vision and vocation arise from the experience of falling in love with one’s place and its incredibly complex networks of relation, all of them permeated with the divine, or mystery, or wildness?

 - How can we care for those profoundly affected already by the catastrophes looming over all life on Earth: young people of all cultures, those in the Global South, front-line scientists and environmental activists?

 - What kinds of community life, economics, and human maturity and courage do present and future generations of life on Earth need for us to be enacting today?

 The certificate consists of four courses.
 At HIU, these four courses are:

 - Environmental Ethics